Alengeorge-01/Aussie-Estates/README.md

 See `server/game/index.ts` for the implementation.

-Aussie Estates is a real estate listing platform.
-The project showcases modern web development practices and serves as a playground for deploying full‑stack applications.

 ## Project Goals

-- Provide a simple property catalogue that users can browse.
 - Experiment with server‑side rendering and API routes.
 - Deploy to both Vercel (frontend) and Railway (backend/database).